Jonathan Rowe (footballer, born 2003): Marseille

 On 23 August 2024, Rowe joined Ligue 1 club Marseille on an initial season-long loan with an obligation to buy for €15 million with add-ons included.
 He made his debut with the club in a 2–2 draw against Reims on 25 August, and scored his first goal in a 3–2 victory over Lyon on 22 September.
 On 14 May 2025, it was reported that Rowe would transfer permanently to Marseille via the obligation to buy clause in the loan contract.

 On 19 August 2025, Marseille announced that they had transfer-listed Rowe and team-mate Adrien Rabiot due to what they called "unacceptable behaviour" in the dressing room after a 1–0 away defeat to Stade Rennais.
 Manager, Roberto De Zerbi, said “it was a bar fight, in front of the sporting director, in front of the coach” and that “no teeth were broken during the fight, but it was a fight like I've never seen in all my years in football” and added the ferocity of the confrontation shocked those present.

 Bologna

 On 24 August 2025, Rowe signed with Serie A club Bologna in Italy.
+Later that year, on 4 December, he scored his first goal for the club in a 2–1 win over Parma in the Coppa Italia.

+Atalanta

+On 1 September 2026, Rowe joined Serie A side Atalanta on an initial season-long loan, with both possibilities and obligations to make the transfer permanent upon the fulfillment of certain conditions.